Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Introduction

-Three papers which propose response-adaptive randomization methods in a framework similar to ours are \cite{hahn2011}, \cite{chambaz2014} and \cite{bai2019}. \cite{hahn2011} develop a procedure which uses the information from a first-wave experiment to compute the propensity score that minimizes the asymptotic variance of an ATE estimator, over a \emph{discrete} set of covariates (i.e. they stratify the covariate space ex-ante).
+Three papers which propose response-adaptive randomization methods in a framework similar to ours are \cite{hahn2011}, \cite{chambaz2014} and \cite{bai2019} \citep[see also][for related work in the presence of network interference]{viviano2020}. \cite{hahn2011} develop a procedure which uses the information from a first-wave experiment to compute the propensity score that minimizes the asymptotic variance of an ATE estimator, over a \emph{discrete} set of covariates (i.e. they stratify the covariate space ex-ante).
 They then use the resulting propensity score to assign treatment in a second-wave experiment.
 In contrast, our method computes the optimal assignment proportions over a data-driven discretization of the covariate space. \cite{chambaz2014} propose a multi-stage procedure which uses data from previous experimental waves to compute an optimal propensity score, where the propensity score is constrained through entropy restrictions.
 However, their method requires the selection of several tuning parameters, as well as additional regularity conditions, and their optimal target depends on these features in a way that may be hard to assess in practice.
-Their results are also derived in a framework where the number of experimental waves goes to infinity, which may not be a useful asymptotic framework for many settings encountered in economics.
+Their results are also derived in a framework where the number of experimental waves goes to infinity, which may not be an appropriate framework for many settings encountered in economics.
 Moreover, the results in both \cite{hahn2011} and \cite{chambaz2014} assume that assignment was performed completely independently across individuals in a given wave.
-In contrast, we reiterate that our results will accommodate a large class of stratified randomization schemes. \cite{bai2019} derives the MSE-optimal blocking of an experimental sample for the difference-in-means estimator, given a fixed assignment proportion, and shows that this blocking takes the form of a ``matched-pairs" style design.
+In contrast, we reiterate that our results will accommodate a large class of stratified randomization schemes. \cite{bai2019} derives the MSE-optimal blocking of an experimental sample for the difference-in-means estimator, given a \emph{fixed} assignment proportion, and shows that this blocking takes the form of a ``matched-pairs" style design.
 He then proposes procedures which use information from a first-wave experiment to approximate the optimal blocking in a second-wave experiment.
-He also shows that it is possible to combine his procedure with the one proposed in this paper, by implementing his optimal blocking \emph{within} each stratum produced by our method.
-Importantly, he shows that the resulting combined procedure has an asymptotic variance which is no greater, and typically strictly smaller, than using our procedure alone.
+In contrast, in this paper we maintain an asymptotic framework where the number of strata is \emph{fixed}, which precludes the type of blocking designs considered in \cite{bai2019}.
+However, as explained in \cite{bai2019}, it is in fact possible to combine his procedure with the one proposed in this paper, by implementing his optimal blocking \emph{within} each stratum produced by our method.
+See Remark \ref{rem:depth} for further discussion.